execution-flows/flow-compose/README.md

 The `greet_in_user_language__by_user_email` flow has much more functionality, but we did not need to change the `greet_using_greeting` function to accommodate new functionality.

 1. `user_email` is defined as a `FlowArgument`. `FlowArgument` is a subclass of a `FlowFunction`.
-To invoke the flow you must pass it as a keyword argument.
+Now, to invoke the flow you must pass `user_email` as a keyword argument.
 2. `user_email` is part of the flow configuration, and any flow function can access it.
-3. `user`, `user_language`, `greeting`, and `greet` are aliases configured in the `flow` configuration.
+3. `user`, `user_language`, `greeting`, and `greet` are flow function aliases configured in the `flow` configuration.
+4. `user__using_user_email`, `user_language__using_user`, and `greeting__from_international_greeting_database__using_user_language` flow functions are unaware of one another.
-4. Any flow function can access any other flow function from the flow configuration by adding an argument named the same as the flow function alias and annotated with `FlowFunction`.
+5. Any flow function can access any other flow function defined in the flow configuration by adding an argument annotated with `FlowFunction` and named the same as the flow function alias name.
+6. Flow functions do not know which concrete implementation the alias name points to in the flow configuration.
-5. The `cached` argument ensures that a `flow_function` gets called only once during one flow execution.
+7. The `cached` argument ensures that a `flow_function` gets called only once during single flow execution.
 The result of the first execution is cached and returned in subsequent executions.

 ### A variation to the flow